Urban Forest Volunteers

 Leading guided tree walks and giving talks to local groups

-Structural pruning of newly planted trees and young tree maintenance tasks, like stake and tie removal, mulching, watering, etc.
+Structural pruning of newly planted trees and young tree maintenance tasks, like stake/tie removal, mulching, watering, etc.

 Liaising with your Tree Officer about proposed developments that impact trees and monitoring development sites to ensure the tree protection measures are adhered to